A discussion on how boundary conditions are conceptualized and parameterized in Visual MODFLOW Flex can be found here.

 If the defined period for a boundary condition in a transient model is of a shorter duration that the model itself, Visual MODFLOW Flex will assume that the boundary condition does not exist for the remaining duration.
 For example, a transient model is run for 10 years, and the recharge boundary condition is defined only for a period up to 7 years, Visual MODFLOW Flex will assume this boundary condition does not exist (i.e. recharge = 0) for the remaining 3 years of the simulation.

 The exceptions to this rule are the Constant Head and Constant Concentration Boundaries, which must be defined for the entire simulation.

-Note: For a steady-state simulation, a minimum of one active grid cell in the model MUST contain a head-dependent boundary condition type.
+Please Note: For a steady-state simulation, a minimum of one active grid cell in the model MUST contain a head-dependent boundary condition type.
 Otherwise, the model is indeterminate and the solution will not converge.
 This head-dependent boundary condition acts as a reference head for all calculations.
-The head-dependent boundary condition type can be one of the following:
+The head-dependent boundary condition type can be one or more of the following:

 •Constant Head (CHD)